Soumokanti123/Corona-HelpBot/README.md

-For this project, I have named my JSON file as WHO.json In the JSON file tag is the category in which all those responses fall. patterns are used for listing all possible question patterns. responses contains all the responses with respect to the patterned questions
+For this project, I have named my JSON file as WHO.json In the JSON file tag is the category in which all those responses fall. patterns are used for listing all possible question patterns. responses contains all the responses with respect to the patterned questions.